Capital I: Independent production

-The film is not just independent of industry talents, but also independent of any resources.
-There were no trolleys, no cranes, no steady-cams, no artificial lights (except a 100watt bulb and small rice lights used in festivals), no technicians, no spot boys, no reflectors, no cutters, no industry gadgets or any conventional equipment used whatsoever.
-Even the lenses used were ordinary 18-55mm (f4-5.6) and 50mm (f1.8) lens.
+The lenses used were ordinary 18-55mm (f4-5.6) and 50mm (f1.8) lens.
 The complete post production, from editing to colour correction, sound design to sound mixing, was done in a home desktop.
 There was no use of any professional studio for conventional post-production services.

 Critical acclaim

 The film, with its limited exposure, earned a lot of critical acclaim from different corners of the world.
 The film was received with a lot of attention at its premiere at ‘Festival du Film d'Asie du Sud Transgressif' (South Asian Alternative Film Festival), Paris, France in February 2015 where it was one of the six films in competition.
 Amartya Bhattacharyya was listed by an editor of ‘FantastikIndia' as one of the two most impactful Indian film personalities of 2015 in ‘Les Fanta d'Or 2015'.

 The film was reviewed by many film critics and considered to be a bold film coming out of India.
 Richard Propes of ‘The Independent Critic' writes "It's the kind of film where you just sit there thinking to yourself - How has this film not been discovered?"
 He further writes - "Capital I is stellar a case of a talented writer/filmmaker with a clarity of vision and an ability to communicate that vision to his cast and crew in such a way that the talent involved far transcends the film's meager budget.
 The film is visually appealing, narratively involving and thought-provoking, and nicely constructed by cast and crew."
 Shirley Rodriguez of ‘Independent Film Now' writes "The gift of Capital I is the space it leaves for the audience to think for themselves.
 Relax and go for the ride."
 Film critic Misty Layne of Rogue Cinema expresses "Capital I is one of those films where every sentence spoken has meaning."
 She goes on to say - "Seriously, this is a Must Watch, particularly if surrealism is your thing.
 I think this may be my first Indian film (Bollywood has never quite appealed) but if this is what's coming out of India right now, I am SO there."

 Independent critic 'Vivek' of ‘Films that Matter' writes - "10 years from now, this film would be remade and probably then the original would be looked upon.
 There hasn't been a cinematic piece in a long time which was driven solely by such individualistic expression."